webplatform/docs-wpd/Community/Meetings/General/index.md

 ===ACTIONS===

 * ACTION (carried forward): shepazu + denis to implement sitemap extension: Concerns about current solution viability; looking for alternate.
 * ACTION (carried forward): julee and garbee to look into installing meetbot: Garbee to try to work on it more on the weekend.
+(DONE)
 * ACTION (carried forward): Alex to sort out updating the CSS properties template to reflect Mike S's Gold standard CSS property page: IN PROGRESS, Alex to consult w frozenice on scope.
 * ACTION (carried forward): others should try to implement a CSS property page, and use chrismills' instructions when they are finished: IN PROGRESS
 * ACTION (carried forward): determine a set of properties we know to be complex outliers: in progress

-* ACTION: JULEE to send out email to public list to get input regarding spec status:DONE
+* ACTION: JULEE to send out email to public list to get input regarding spec status  (DONE)
 * ACTION: Shepazu to investigate cloud infrastructure and latency as possible roots of session bug
 * ACTION: cmills: recruit more participants to css properties project, augmenting tracking spreadsheet, actively tracking progress